-Once the first shots were fired, of course, the media came to the area—to the school—quickly, and they have since been regurgitating all the facts about it ad nauseum—you know, our 24 hour news cycle there.
+Once the first shots were fired, of course, the media came to the school quickly, and they have since been regurgitating all the facts about it ad nauseum—you know, our 24 hour news cycle there.
 They are at it all the time.
-It took them about two minutes to begin to wring their hands and ask, "Why do school shootings happened in America so often?"
+It took them about two minutes to begin to wring their hands and ask, "Why do school shootings happen in America so often?"
 And of course, they said, "We need tougher gun control laws."
-That was the first thing; that's a good solution to about everything.
+That was the first thing.
+That is their go-to solution about everything.

-Nobody wanted that—Republicans or Democrats—just a few really far lefties that wanted to give the Social Security Administration more power, but the ACLU did not want this, mental health organizations—many of them quite left wing—did not want this either.
-Besides that, just putting all that aside—federal law already bans mentally ill people from getting guns—in terms of Nicholas Cruz, no court, no commission had ever designated Cruz as mentally unfit, so when he bought his gun, there was no nothing to stop him from doing so.
+Nobody wanted that—Republicans or Democrats—just a few really far leftists that wanted to give the Social Security Administration more power, but the ACLU did not want this, mental health organizations—many of them quite left-wing—did not want this either.
+Besides that—just putting all that aside—Federal law already bans mentally ill people from getting guns—in terms of Nicholas Cruz, no court, no commission had ever designated Cruz as mentally unfit, so when he bought his gun, there was nothing to stop him from doing so.
 So, that sort of thing would not have affected Cruz at all—would not have applied to him.

 Now, our national conversation about school shootings seems to be stuck on a handful of major causes, and I have four of them here.
 The first thing is that there are too many guns, and too little gun control.
-That's what people are talking about out there.
-The left says it's too easy for violent people to get guns, so we should drastically limit their sale.
-Of course, they especially want to limit AR-15s, but that argument is countered but on the right with the facts, things like despite how many people own guns, law-abiding citizens rarely commit violent crimes.
+That is what people are talking about out there.
+The left says it is too easy for violent people to get guns, so we should drastically limit their sale.
+Of course, they especially want to limit AR-15s, but that argument is countered on the right with the facts—things like, despite how many people own guns, law-abiding citizens rarely commit violent crimes.
 It iss criminals that commit crimes, and if they want to commit crimes, they will find a way to do it.

-Besides that, statistics show that concealed carry laws deter crime because killers don't want to be killed, and if they know that there are concealed carry people perhaps in a building, they won't take it on.
-They're afraid, also, banning guns is unconstitutional.
-That's just a fact of their Second Amendment right.
+Besides that, statistics show that concealed carry laws deter crime, because killers don't want to be killed.
+If they know that there are concealed carry people perhaps in a building, they won't take it on.
+They're afraid.
+Also, banning guns is unconstitutional.
+That's just a fact.
+It is our Second Amendment right.

-Number two, it has been found that many of these mass murderers were on psychotropic drugs, not necessarily illegal drugs like methamphetamines or heroin. ? faces were a pharmaceutical all society and a high percentage of our neighbours.
-Acquaintances and associates are on some sort of prescription drug, and many of those drugs cause mind-altering affects like disassociation, suicide, manic depression, or violent behavior.
+Number two, it has been found that many of these mass murderers were on psychotropic drugs, not necessarily illegal drugs like methamphetamines or heroin.
+Face it—we are a pharmaceutical society, and a high percentage of our neighbors, acquaintances and associates are on some sort of prescription drug.
+Many of those drugs cause mind-altering effects like disassociation, suicide, manic depression, violent outbursts, or violent behavior.
 I mean, just listen to the drug ads that are on TV, and they tell you, in these low tones, "Well, this may cause suicidal thoughts and ..."
 You think, "Why would anybody want to take this?"
 They must really be hurting or something, that they would they would use this stuff.

-The third point is that the mentally ill are running amok in this country.
-That's one of the arguments and many of them are on these mind-altering drugs.
-Psychiatric care, counseling, drugs, hospitalization, whatever is necessary, are enormously expensive and not even the Federal government has the wherewithal to take this on, especially with the costs of Obamacare and Medicare and the Medicare drug program and all that stuff that they're they're footing the bill for already.
-As with the issue of the blocked provisions in Congress, who will Americans trust to determine who is insane?
+The third point is that the mentally ill are running amok in this country—that is one of the arguments—and many of them are on these mind-altering drugs.
+Psychiatric care, counseling, drugs, hospitalization, whatever is necessary, are enormously expensive, and not even the Federal government has the wherewithal to take this on, especially with the costs of Obamacare and Medicare and the Medicare drug program and all that stuff that they're they're footing the bill for already.
+As with the issue of the blocked provision in Congress, who will Americans trust to determine who is insane?
 Nobody is going to want that.
 Nobody is going to want the government to tell them who is insane and who is not.
-It's bad enough already, so do we want some bureaucrat to have final or that kind of power over us or our loved ones, that they can just point at someone and say, "You're insane and therefore you can't buy a gun" or "You can't do this" or "You can't do that."
+It's bad enough already, so do we want some bureaucrat to have that kind of power over us or our loved ones, that they can just point at someone and say, "You're insane and therefore you can't buy a gun" or "You can't do this" or "You can't do that"?

-As General Douglas Macarthur said after the formal Japanese surrender on September the 2nd, 1945, about the horrors of World War II—I just want to take one little snippet out from his speech, which you have probably heard before, "The problem basically is theological and involves a spiritually recrudescence and improvement of human character."
+As General Douglas Macarthur said after the formal Japanese surrender on September the 2nd, 1945, about the horrors of World War II—I just want to take one little snippet out from his speech, which you have probably heard before, "The problem, basically, is theological and involves a spiritual recrudescence and improvement of human character."
 I do not know if you know what "recrudescence" means.
-It is not one of those words that we use very often, but it simply means, "a recurrence," or, actually better, it means, "a breaking out again."
+It is not one of those words that we use very often, but it simply means, "a recurrence," or actually better, it means, "a breaking out again."
 Macarthur here was calling for spirituality—true spirituality, hopefully—to break out again, so that there would be an improvement of human character.
-He saw it way back in the fall of 1945, that this nation—in fact, the whole world—needed to turn around and have a spiritual recrudescence.
+He saw it way back in the Fall of 1945, that this nation—in fact, the whole world—needed to turn around and have a spiritual recrudescence.

 But that is looking less and less likely.
-There may have been a chance back in 1945.
-If people had gotten on the ball and done this here in 2018, it seems less likely, and especially because we have kicked God and godly morality out of our family lives and out of our schools.
+There may have been a chance back in 1945, if people had gotten on the ball and done this.
+Here in 2018, it seems less likely, especially because we have kicked God and godly morality out of our family lives and out of our schools.
 And now we are paying the price in the lives of our children.